DecentraLabsCom/Smart-Contract-Specifications/README.md

 ## ReservationFacet:

-- **requestBook**: Allows a user to request a booking for a lab.
+- **reservationRequest**: Allows a user to request a booking for a lab.
+- **confimReservationRequest**: The lab provider or authorized account confirms a pending reservation request for a lab.
+- **denyReservationRequest**: Denies a pending reservation request and refunds the payment if necessary.
-- **cancelBookRequest**: Allows a user to cancel a previously requested booking.
+- **cancelBookRequest**: Allows a user to cancel a previously requested reservation and refunds the payment if necessary.
-- **bookConfirmed**: Confirms a booking request and marks it as approved.
-- **bookDenied**: Denies a booking request and removes it from the system.
-- **cancelBookLab**: Allows a user or the lab provider to cancel an existing confirmed booking.
+- **cancelBooking**: Allows a user or the lab provider to cancel an existing confirmed booking.
-- **requestFunds**: Allows a user to request a refund for a canceled, invalid or used booking.
+- **requestFunds**: Allows lab providers to claim funds from used or expired reservations.
+- **userOfReservation**: Retrieves the address of the renter associated with a specific reservation key.
+- **totalReservations**: Returns the total number of existing reservations.
+- **reservationKeyByIndex**: Retrieves a reservation key at a specified index from the stored reservation keys.
+- **reservationsOf**: Get the number of reservations for a specific user.
+- **reservationKeyOfUserByIndex**: Retrieves the reservation key at a specific index for a given user.
+- **getReservationsOfToken**: Gets the total number of reservations for a specific token (lab as ERC721 token).
-- **getBookings**: Retrieves all bookings related to a specific lab ID.
+- **getReservationOfTokenByIndex**: Retrieves a specific reservation key for a token(lab) by its index.
+- **hasActiveBooking**: Checks if a user has an active booking for a specific lab.
-- **getAllBookings**: Retrieves all booking records stored in the contract.
+- **getAllReservations**: Retrieves all reservation records stored in the contract.
-- **getBooking**: Retrieves booking details for a specific lab ID and start date.
+- **getReservation**: Retrieves the details of a reservation using a reservation key.
+- **checkAvailable**: Checks if a specific time range is available for a given lab ID.
-- **getLabBalance**: Retrieves the lab's $LAB token balance of a specific account.
+- **getLabTokenAddress**: Returns the address of the $LAB token contract.
 - **getSafeBalance**: Retrieves the total balance of $LAB funds held in the contract.

 Use case Specification